zyazdani-92/U_Net_Cell_Neurite/README.md

 ### UNet_Cell

-A deep learning algorithm for cell segmentation from DHM and P-DHM phase images.
+A deep learning algorithm for cell body segmentation from DHM and P-DHM phase images.

 ### UNet_Neurite